1951–52 Port Vale F.C. season

 The 1951–52 season was Port Vale's 40th season of football in the English Football League, and their seventh full season in the Third Division South.
 It saw a turbulent transition in both leadership and form.
 Manager Ivor Powell began the season, but with Vale adrift at the foot of the table, he was dismissed in November.
 On Christmas Eve, Freddie Steele — a former England international — was appointed player‑manager, engineering a remarkable recovery using largely the squad he inherited, guiding Vale to a 13th‑place finish with 43 points from 46 matches.

 Vale's FA Cup campaign was short‑lived, ending in the First Round with an early exit at the hands of Colchester United.
 Albert Mullard, signed from Stoke City in September as part of a player-plus‑cash exchange, emerged as both league and season top scorer with 13 goals, his contribution growing in significance as the season progressed.
 Support remained steady at Vale Park, with an average home attendance of 11,225, peaking and dipping to a low of 4,136 versus Aldershot in December 1951.
 The season also witnessed key transfer moves, including the departures of Cliff Pinchbeck and Walter Aveyard, both impacting the squad depth mid‑campaign.

-Steele's arrival marked the dawn of a new era—his shrewd man-management would soon transform both strategy and performance, laying the groundwork for the celebrated "Iron/Steele Curtain" defence that would define Vale's immediate future.
+Steele's man-management affected strategy and performance, establishing the "Iron/Steele Curtain" defence.